 It applies to several different types of conduct, from operating a brothel to soliciting a person for prostitution.
 Regardless, criminal charges involving prostitution are taken extremely seriously and can have serious penalties.
 For instance, when the person involved in a promoting prostitution case is a minor, the charge becomes a third degree felony, with a five year maximum sentence.
-At Patituce & Associates, our Cleveland prostitution attorneys defend clients who are facing such charges.
+At Patituce & Associates, LLC, our Cleveland prostitution attorneys defend clients who are facing such charges.